This course is for school students, where the school has agreed to fund the placement.

-The course is continuously assessed using a range of methods including written tests, projects and practicals.
-All coursework will be completed to build a portfolio of evidence of your practical skills, knowledge and understanding.
+The course is assessed using a range of methods both practical and theoretical: verbal discussions, demonstrations, written reports and presentations.
+You will be required to build a portfolio of evidence of your practical skills, knowledge and understanding.

-Upon completion of the qualification and depending on the grades achieved, learners may wish to progress to further study, such as:
+Upon completion of the qualification, and depending on the grades achieved and other qualifications achieved, students may wish to progress to:

-Further study can lead to a variety of careers within the equine industry, including groom, farrier, trainee riding instructor and yard manager.
+Further study can lead to a variety of careers within the construction industry, including: